 Robben Island may be geographically small, but it’s an incalculably large part of South Africa’s history, and a site not to be missed when you’re in the area.
 9 km (or 5.5 miles) from Cape Town’s shores, ferries to the island depart from the V&A Waterfront, at the Nelson Mandela Gateway.
 There is also an excellent museum and gallery here, worth a browse before heading off on the ferry.
 With the boat ride, each tour takes around 3 and a half hours.

-- Your tour guide is usually a former prisoner, lending an intensely personal aspect to every tour and giving visitors a matchless insight into conditions in the prison.
+- Your tour guide is usually a former prisoner, lending an intensely personal aspect to every tour and giving visitors an excellent insight into conditions in prison.